toradex/meta-toradex-security/docs/README-secure-debug.md

 Secure Debug is currently supported on the following SoMs:

+- SMARC iMX8MP
 - Verdin iMX8MM
+- Verdin iMX8MP

+On the iMX8MP-based SoMs only the non-authenticated modes are available, because NXP defeatured the Secure JTAG mode on that SoC.
+See [Limitations](#limitations).

 Support for additional SoMs and SoC families is planned.
 Since each SoC family may use a different hardware mechanism to restrict debug access, new platforms may introduce additional variables or different provisioning requirements.